-Tammy Honesty joined the School of Theatre and Dance in 2016 after being Head of Design at Western Illinois University for two years.
-Prior to joining Kent State University, she was an Assistant Professor at Saint Mary’s University of Minnesota; a Visiting Assistant Professor of Scene Design at University of Cincinnati CCM, Denison University, and Wilmington College; Full-Time Faculty Associate at Wright State University; a guest artist and instructor Miami University, Xavier University, and Sinclair Community College.
-Teaching courses ranging from Theatre Appreciation, Stage Management, Scenic Design, Stagecraft to graduate level design courses in Scenic Design, Props, and Collaboration.
+Tammy Honesty joined the School of Theatre and Dance in 2016 after being head of design at Western Illinois University for two years.
+Prior to joining Kent State University, she was an assistant professor at Saint Mary’s University of Minnesota; a visiting assistant professor of scene design at University of Cincinnati CCM, Denison University and Wilmington College; a full-time faculty associate at Wright State University; and a guest artist and instructor at Miami University, Xavier University and Sinclair Community College.
+Teaching courses ranging from Theatre Appreciation, Stage Management, Scenic Design and Stagecraft to graduate level design courses in scenic design, props and collaboration.

 Tammy is an active member of United States Institute for Theatre Technology (USITT).
 She has been a conference presenter at both the regional and national level.
-Since 2001, she has been actively involved with the Ohio Valley Section, first as an active member, then as a Board Member at Large for 3 years, then as a two-term Vice Chair of Programming.
-As a Regional Programming Co-Coordinator for the 2009 National Conference & Stage Expo in Cincinnati, she developed a passion for serving the organization at the national level.
-Since the 2009 conference, she has served on the conference committee in several capacities including trouble-shooter, conference office co-coordinator, and Assistant Programming Coordinator.
-Currently, she is entering her third year as Programming Coordinator for the annual conference that has over 350 sessions, receptions, and meetings.
-Being involved in the various facets of USITT has helped her become a better educator, designer, and professional.
+Since 2001, she has been actively involved with the Ohio Valley Section, first as an active member, then as a board member at large for three years, then as a two-term vice chair of programming.
+As a regional programming co-coordinator for the 2009 National Conference & Stage Expo in Cincinnati, she developed a passion for serving the organization at the national level.
+Since the 2009 conference, she has served on the conference committee in several capacities including trouble-shooter, conference office co-coordinator and assistant programming coordinator.
+Recently, she completed her fourth year as programming coordinator for the annual conference that has over 350 sessions, receptions and meetings.
+Currently, she is the vice president of education and training for USITT.
+Being involved in the various facets of USITT has helped her become a better educator, designer and professional.

 Recent and Upcoming Projects

-- NATAS Lower Great Lakes Chapter Regional Emmy Awards Set — Cleveland, OH— Set designed by Design Studio Scenery class.
-June, 2017
+- NATAS Lower Great Lakes Chapter Regional Emmy Awards Set — Cleveland, Ohio — Set designed by Design Studio Scenery class.
+June 2017 and June 2019